Captain & Tennille

-Captain & Tennille were an American recording duo whose primary success occurred in the 1970s.
+Captain & Tennille were an American recording duo most popular in the 1970s.
 The husband-and-wife team were "Captain" Daryl Dragon (1942–2019) and Toni Tennille (born 1940).
 They have five albums certified gold or platinum and scored numerous hits on the US singles charts, the most enduring of which included "Love Will Keep Us Together", "Do That to Me One More Time", and "Muskrat Love".
 They hosted their own television variety series on ABC in 1976–77.

 History

 Background and early collaboration

 In 1972, Toni Tennille was the co-writer of an ecology-themed musical, Mother Earth.
 At that time, Daryl Dragon (son of composer Carmen Dragon) played keyboards as a member of the Beach Boys, where he got his stage name "Captain Keyboard" because he wore a ship captain's hat while performing.
 When Tennille's show was preparing to move from San Francisco's Marines Memorial Theatre to Southern California's South Coast Repertory, a call was put out for a replacement keyboardist.
 Dragon was between tours when he heard about the opening, met Tennille in San Francisco to audition, and landed the gig.

 Dragon later reciprocated by recommending Tennille to the Beach Boys when the band needed an additional keyboardist, and they hired her.
 She toured with them for a year, and has since been known as the Beach Boys' one and only "Beach Girl."

 Realizing their collaborative potential when the tour was over, Tennille and Dragon began performing as a duo, The Dragons, at the Smokehouse Restaurant in Encino, California.
 They started to become popular in the Los Angeles area and, borrowing on Daryl's Beach Boys nickname, renamed their act to the more dynamic Captain & Tennille.
 Their early version of the Tennille-penned "The Way I Want to Touch You" became popular on a local radio station which led to several offers from a number of record companies.
 They ultimately decided to sign a recording contract with A&M Records.